Sambhali Trust: Sambhali Walks

-Last but not least, the Sambhali Walks, led by Virendra Singh Chouhan, are a touristic initiative designed to introduce visitors to the city of Jodhpur and its history, on foot or by tuctuc.
+The Sambhali Walks, led by Virendra Singh Chouhan, are a touristic initiative designed to introduce visitors to the city of Jodhpur and its history, on foot or by tuctuc.
 It's a walk of a few hours in the alleys of the old city with a guide from the association.
-During the walk, we learn a great deal about Indian culture and the city of Jodhpur, and particularly about the role of women in Indian life and its history.
-The walk ends with a tasting of the regional sweet and savoury specialities at the Sambhali café.
+During the walk, you learn a great deal about Indian culture and the city of Jodhpur, and particularly about the role of women in Indian life and its history.
+The walk ends with a tasting of the regional sweet and savory specialties at the Sambhali café.
 All proceeds from this guided tour are donated to the Sambhali trust NGO.

 Awards and recognition

-In 2023, Sambhali Trust and its founder Govind Singh Rathore were featured by Outlook India as part of its ‘Grassroots Heroes’ series, recognizing their work in uplifting Dalit women and promoting inclusive development.
+In 2023, Sambhali Trust and its founder Govind Singh Rathore were featured by Outlook India as part of its ‘Grassroots Heroes’ series, recognizing their work in empowering women and marginalized communities, and promoting inclusive development.